sodafoundation/documentation/content/soda-gettingstarted/multicloud-local-installation-using-ansible.md

 This document describes how to install SODA Multi-cloud project in a local cluster using Ansible.
 These steps will help you to install / uninstall Multi-Cloud project.
 After installation using these steps, you can test either through SODA Dashboard UI or CLI.

-`Hereafter, Hotpot refers to API, Controller and Dock projects`

 {{% notice info %}}
 **Ubuntu 16.04 support for SODA is deprecated as of SODA Jerba release v1.4.0.** <br />